i-am-bee/beekeeper/README.md

 ## Overview

 Beekeeper is a multi-agent AI system that orchestrates specialized AI agents to complete complex tasks.
-A central Supervisor agent serves as your primary interface for configuring specialized agents.
-This eliminates the complexity of having to define agent configurations on your own, as the Supervisor agent handles this.
+A central supervisor agent serves as your primary interface for configuring specialized agents.
+This eliminates the complexity of having to define agent configurations on your own, as the supervisor agent handles this.

 ### Core components
 1. **Supervision:** A central supervisor agent oversees and coordinates multiple AI agents.
 2. **Agent registry:** A centralized repository of available agents.
 3. **Task management:** Manages and executes complex tasks, breaking them down into smaller sub-tasks.

 These components work together to create a comprehensive solution for managing complex tasks, enabling efficient coordination and configuration through an intuitive interface.
-Beekeeper integrates the power of specialized AI agents with the flexibility of interactive configuration, all guided by natural conversations with the Supervisor agent.
+Beekeeper integrates the power of specialized AI agents with the flexibility of interactive configuration, all guided by natural conversations with the supervisor agent.

 ## Key features

-- **Iterative development**: Refine agents and tasks through ongoing dialogue with the Supervisor, ensuring continuous improvement.
+- **Iterative development**: Refine agents and tasks through ongoing dialogue with the supervisor agent, ensuring continuous improvement.
 - **Workspace persistence**: Preserve and reuse configurations to save tokens and maintain consistent results across sessions.
 - **Parallel scalability**: Coordinate specialized agents to handle complex or high-volume operations efficiently.
 - **Unified interface**: Control all AI agents from a single entry point, simplifying orchestration.